-The new sheath is available for $39.98 at SnakeHoundMachine.com.
+The new sheath is available at the PHL-ster website.
 If you carry a TDI knife, you owe it to yourself to check it out.
 It’s one of the best designed aftermarket sheaths on the market.

 FTC disclosure: PHLster provided a pre-production copy of the sheath free of charge for evaluation purposes.
 My receipt of this sample was not contingent on supplying this review.
-I have no financial interest in this product, have not been paid for the review, and receive no commission on products sold through the PHLster or SnakeHound Machine websites.
+I have no financial interest in this product, have not been paid for the review, and receive no commission on products sold through the PHLster website.